There are many different Mexicos. There is the Mexico of American media, consisting mainly of drugs and violence on the border and along the coast.

 And there is the Mexico as it’s depicted by the country’s own marketing campaign: a Mexico of rich culture and tradition.

 It’s all true.
 And, apart from the drug violence (hopefully!), you’re likely to experience all of it if you take a week-long vacation down south.

 But what is it like to actually live in Mexico?

-I'll tell you right now: websites like International Living that talk about discovering the "real Mexico" or "Living like a local" are bullshit.
-There is no "real Mexico," only the one you choose to create for yourself.
-For instance, you can have almost exactly the same life in Mexico City or Guadalajara that you'd have in Chicago or Boston.
+I’ll tell you right now: websites like International Living that talk about discovering the “real Mexico” or “Living like a local” are questionable.
+There is no “real Mexico,” only the one you choose to create for yourself.
+For instance, you can have almost exactly the same life in Mexico City or Guadalajara that you’d have in Chicago or Boston.
 You can eat the same food, speak only in English, drink the same beer and drive the same car.

 On the flip side, you can completely change your life.
 You can speak exclusively in Spanish, only eat Mexican food and ride microbuses.

 If you are reading this, chances are that you come from a similar cultural background as myself.
 And I can tell you from my own experience living in Mexico that your life here is likely going to be a combination of both American comforts and Mexican culture.

 Here are some of the things you should know about living in Mexico.

 Quality of Life

 As you might imagine, the quality of life in Mexico ranges dramatically.
 It depends largely on if you have money are not.
 Those that do, enjoy comforts on par with upper class Americans.
 Those who don’t have very difficult lives; the poor in Mexico are much worse off than the poor in America.